 (b) conduct by any other person at the direction or with the consent or agreement (whether express or implied) of a director, employee or agent of the body corporate, if the giving of the direction, consent or agreement is within the scope of the actual or apparent authority of the director, employee or agent.

-111. Conduct of employees or agents of persons other than bodies corporate
+111. State of mind and conduct of principal (not a body corporate), establishing

 (1) Where, in a proceeding under this Part or the Australian Consumer Law (WA) in respect of conduct that is engaged in by a person (the principal) other than a body corporate and to which this Part or the Australian Consumer Law (WA) applies, it is necessary to establish the state of mind of the principal, it is sufficient to show —